Loading...

 Uncertain.

-Yeah, absolutely he is.
+Yeah, absolutely, he is.

 He's so unsure.

-He wants to learn more about the dark.
+But he's curious, he wants to learn more about the dark.

 And he's inquisitive.

-He asks lots of questions.
+He asked lots of questions.

 He wants to know more and more.

-And also, he's nervous.
+And also he's nervous.

 Yeah, absolutely.